 Campaign finance law does not require the treasurer to report detailed and exact accounts of contributions of \$100 or less.
 However, internal records must be maintained to identify the sources of contributions as they occur in order to aggregate (combine) each individual or organization contribution with subsequent contributions by that particular individual or organization.
-(Contributions to committees are aggregated (combined) on a per contributor, per election basis for the purpose of monitoring contribution limits.)
+(Contributions to PACs are aggregated (combined) on a per contributor, per election basis for the purpose of monitoring contribution limits.)
+Therefore, KEFMS requires the treasurer to enter all of the information necessary in order to aggregate the contributions.